kmartyxian/Capstone-Project/README.md

 # Medical Tourism Platform

-# Medical Tourism Platform

-**Name:** Jeremy Wanguhu
-**Course:** CIDS 484
-**Semester:** Spring 2026

 ## Description
-The Medical Tourism Platform is a full-stack web application built to help manage patients and medical tourism services.
-The system allows users to create patient profiles, store medical and travel information, and manage healthcare-related workflows in one place.
+This project is a full-stack web application designed to support the medical tourism industry.
+It allows agencies to manage patient information, medical data, and travel logistics in one centralized system.

-This project is designed to simplify coordination between patients, clinics, and travel services by providing a centralized platform for managing important data and processes.
+The goal is to create a scalable and user-friendly platform that improves organization and workflow for both agencies and patients.

+---

+## Project Outline

+### Goals
+- Build a system to manage medical tourism patients
+- Store medical, personal, and travel information
+- Create a centralized workflow platform for agencies
+- Develop a scalable full-stack application

+### Core Features
+- Patient profile creation and management
+- Form handling and validation
+- API routes for backend communication
+- Database integration for persistent data storage

+### System Architecture
+- **Frontend:** Next.js + React
+- **Backend:** Next.js API routes
+- **Database:** SQLite using Prisma ORM

+---

 ## Technologies Used
 - Next.js